rand-projects/fisb-978/docs/source/document.rst

   Subtracting 500 from the number gives you the number of Reed-Solomon attempts for the new packet.

+  For a typical non-empty FIS-B packet, under good receiving conditions, you will see lots of ``/006`` and the occasional ``/007``. ``/006`` means that it decoded all packets without any shifting. ``/007`` means that the first packet failed to decode, and the first shift was used.
+The first shift worked, so for all remaining packets, the last shift that worked was the first one tested, and the remaining 5 subparts all decoded on the first try.
+The first shift tried after no shift is ``-0.75``, which means to shift the packet 75% to the set of bits after the current set of bits.
+This is the empirically derived shift to deliver the most decodes if no shift didn't work.

 * ``ss=3.76`` is the signal strength.
 It has no units and isn't related to anything.
 It is just a relative indication of the signal strength of the sync word.
 When data is read by ``demod_978``, the demodulated